Grilled Moroccan Meatballs with Yogurt Sauce

 This post may contain affiliate links.
 Read my full disclosure policy.

-Grilled Moroccan meatballs with yogurt sauce on a bed of couscous.
+Grilled Moroccan meatballs with yogurt sauce on white platter.

-I have a quirky habit of perusing the Internet late at night in search of gently used cookbooks to add to my collection.
-I always find great buys—beautifully photographed books that have barely been opened—and it’s such a treat when they arrive on my doorstep, full of inspiration.
-One of my recent finds is Curtis Stone’s What’s for Dinner?
-I’m slowly cooking my way through the book and this recipe is one of my favorites.
-Ground beef is laced with warm spices, fresh herbs, and garlic, and then grilled in meatball form until smoky and charred.
-Served over couscous with a cooling yogurt-cucumber sauce, it’s a quick and easy meal that’s big on flavor.
+I have a late-night habit of scouring the Internet for gently used cookbooks to add to my collection.
+I always find great buys—books with stunning photography that look like they’ve barely been cracked open.
+It’s such a treat when they arrive on my doorstep, like a little gift to myself!
+One of my recent treasures is Curtis Stone’s What’s for Dinner?
+I’m slowly cooking my way through the book, and this dish has quickly become a family favorite.

 Add the ground beef and panko bread crumbs.